Sigstore

 Authentication

 In order for Kyverno to authenticate against a registry (private or otherwise), you must first create an imagePullSecret in the Kyverno Namespace and specify the Secret name as an argument to the Kyverno Deployment.
+Note that this is not a requirement in all cases, for example see AWS with IRSA.

 1. Configure the imagePullSecret: